 - It is the responsibility of the parents to ensure that their children attend punctually and remain in the school.

 - The school must support attendance and take seriously any problems which may lead to non-attendance.

 - By law, the Local Authority (LA) must enforce school attendance.
 Our Education Welfare Officer (EWO) acts on behalf of the LA.

-At Lawn Manor Academy, I LEARN Tutors record pupils as present or absent at 8.40 a.m., as do class teachers at either 12.20pm or 1pm (start of Period 4).
-Any pupil who arrives during the registration period, but after these times will be recorded as late by their I LEARN Tutors or class teachers.
+At Lawn Manor Academy, I LEARN Tutors record pupils as present or absent at 8.40 a.m., as do class teachers at 1pm (start of I LEARN Reading).
+Any pupil who arrives during the registration period, but after these times will be recorded as late by their I LEARN Tutors.

 Pupils who arrive after 9.00am must sign in at Student Services.
 Detentions will be issued for lateness if a pupil arrives after 8.40am.
-Subject teachers also record attendance at every lesson on their laptop computers, which are fitted with a programme called “Lesson Monitor”.
+Subject teachers also record attendance at every lesson on their laptop computers, through Arbor.

 It is a legal requirement to record attendance carefully as records may be used as evidence in a court of law.